 Rod's Rating I like walks which have a mix of terrain and this has exactly that: woodlands and wide meadows, a climb up to Painswick Beacon with its raw, impressive views across the Severn plain followed by a saunter along the soft, delightful Painswick valley.
-Daisy's Rating HHHHH The first couple of miles is across common land and Daisy revelled in being off the lead, roaming far and wide.
+Daisy's Rating/Difficult for Dogs (DD)?
+The first couple of miles are across common land and Daisy revelled in being off the lead, roaming far and wide.
 The return leg along the Painswick stream provided her with plenty of opportunities to jump in the water for a swim!
 Is it a circular walk?
-Yes (head north along the hills, then return southwards along the valley) Pub & Parking You can either park behind The Falcon GL6 6UN or at Stamages Lane car park.
-How long did it take?
-2 to 3 hours 9 km ie 51⁄2 miles 240m of up/down then south along the valley following the Painswick stream back to Painswick
+Yes (head north along the hills, then return southwards along the valley) Parking Limited on-road free parking in Painswick but Stamages Lane carpark, Painswick GL6 6UZ is currently free How long did it take?
+21⁄2 - 3 hours 9 km (51⁄2 miles) 240m up/down

-North along the Cotswold escarpment,
+North along the Cotswold escarpment, then south along the valley following the Painswick stream back to Painswick

-The walk starts by following the Cotswold Way for the first couple of miles up past Painswick Beacon

-- Turn left out of The Falcon and head uphill along the main road through Painswick (New Street) - Just after the traffic lights (immediately after Bank House, opposite Bell Yard) turn left up a tarmac drive (Hollyhock Lane) - Turn to the left at the top of the driveway and then to the right by a large tree, the driveway narrows to a pedestrian footpath here - Turn right onto the residential road (Hyett Close) - Turn right at the next road (Churchill Way) - Turn left onto Gloucester Road; continue uphill up the road
+Turn left out of The Oak, and follow the road (St Mary's St) as it bends to the right just before the churchyard entrance.
+At the main road (A46) turn right and head slightly uphill through Painswick (New Street)

+Just after the traffic lights, immediately after Bank House, turn left up a tarmac drive (Hollyhock Lane)

+Turn to left at top of driveway and then to right by a large tree, the drive narrows to a pedestrian footpath here

+Turn right onto the residential road (Hyett Close)

+Turn right at the next road (Churchill Way)

+Turn left onto Gloucester Street.
+Continue uphill.

-- Ignore the dead end road on your left, but then bear left just past Pound House at the main road (B4073) continuing uphill - Just after Gyde Road, turn right at Golf Course Road (signposted Cotswold Way) - Walk through Walkers Car Park and out the other side, back onto road for a few yards - Fork left at the sign for the Cotswold Way and emerge from some bushes on Painswick golf course (the 17th fairway runs across from left to right in front of you); head diagonally uphill towards a tall Cotswold Way marker post.
+Ignore the dead end road on your left, but then bear left just past Pound House at the main road (B4073) continuing uphill

+Just after Gyde Road, turn right at Golf Course Road (signposted Cotswold Way)

+Walk through the Walkers Car Park Perhaps stop at The Box for a hot drink and cake (Wed-Sun 9am-2pm) and out the other side, back onto road for a few yards

+Fork left at the sign for the Cotswold Way and emerge from some bushes on Painswick golf course (the 17th fairway runs across from left to right in front of you); head diagonally uphill towards a tall Cotswold Way marker post.
 The area covered by the golf course is actually common land, but naturally it is sensible to stay to the side of the fairways whenever possible and wait for play.
-There is no play on Sundays. - Go straight across the road still following Cotswold Way signs; the path takes you to the left of Painswick Cemetry (Cotswold stone wall to your right); follow stone wall to the end - Go straight across the 1st fairway of the golf course heading for a Cotswold Way marker at a gap in the trees ahead - Go into woods following CotswoldWay signs; path is fairly level, slight uphill in parts, BENCH 1⁄2 way along - The path emerges from the woods to follow a high Cotswold stone wall at Catbrain Quarry - Go out along the quarry driveway, bearing left at the fork - Go straight across the road and follow a crushed Cotswold stone track which leads along the right edge of the fairway; this track continues straight ahead for the next mile or so
+There is no play on Sundays.

+Go straight across the road still following Cotswold Way signs; the path takes you to the left of Painswick Cemetery (Cotswold stone wall to your right); follow stone wall to the end

+Go straight across the first fairway of the golf course heading for a Cotswold Way marker at a gap in the trees ahead

+Go into woods (BENCH) following Cotswold Way signs; path is fairly level, slight uphill in parts, BENCH half way along

+- > The path emerges from the woods to follow a high Cotswold stone wall at Catbrain Quarry - > Go out along the quarry driveway, bearing left at the fork

+Go straight across the road and follow a crushed Cotswold stone track which leads along the right edge of the fairway; this track continues straight ahead for the next mile or so